bmeurer/benediktmeurer.de/_posts/2016-11-25-v8-behind-the-scenes-november-edition.markdown

 {% endhighlight %}

-would be slowed down a lot if you implement ES2015 naively, because in addition to the actual prototype chain walk that you need to perform for `instanceof`, you know also need to lookup the `@@hasInstance` property on `A`s prototype first and call that method.
+would be slowed down a lot if you implement ES2015 naively, because in addition to the actual prototype chain walk that you need to perform for `instanceof`, you know also need to lookup the `@@hasInstance` property on `A`'s prototype first and call that method.
 To mitigate that problem we decided to go with a mechanism called a *protector cell* in the beginning, which allows certain parts of V8 to assume that a certain event didn't happen so far, so we don't need to perform certain checks.
 In this case the protector cell would guard against the addition of a property named `Symbol.hasInstance` anywhere in V8.
 Assuming that no one installed any other `@@hasInstance` function anywhere, we could just